jakesgordon/rack-rabbit/README.md

 ## Client Library

-Posting a message to a RackRabbit hosted server from within your application can be done using the `RackRabbit::Client` library...
+Posting a message to a RackRabbit hosted server from within your application can be done using the `RR` class...

-TODO: document RackRabbit::Client
+TODO: document RR

 ## Supported Platforms